Snazzie/Rhythm-Unity/README.md

 OSU Clone made in Unity

-There are tests maps bundled with this project using LFS. make sure you pull from LFS also!
+There are tests maps bundled with this project using LFS. make sure you pull from LFS also! first test map is broken, so try the others.

 Only auto play works atm.
+See other branches for more recent changes.
 Feature Goals:

 * Ability to import maps from OSU